-In case a company which is an index constituent increases its ESG Controversy Rating to Category 5 and becomes non-compliant based on the Sustainalytics Global Standards Screening assessment, the respective constituent will be deleted from the index.
-The deletion will take place two dissemination days after the announcement, i.e. at the open of the 3rd dissemination day.
+In case a company which is an index constituent increases its ESG Controversy Rating to Category 5, the respective constituent will be deleted from the index The deletion will take place two dissemination days after the announcement, i.e., at the open of the 3rd dissemination day.
 The constituent's weight will be distributed among the remaining constituents.
 A fast entry is not applicable.